-The Mentally Disordered Offender law applies only to prisoners whose crimes were committed on or after January 1, 1986.
+The Offenders with Mental Health Disorders law applies only to prisoners whose crimes were committed on or after January 1, 1986.
 The statutes governing the program are contained in Penal Code (PC) Sections 2960-2981 which requires that a prisoner meets six specific criteria, which are listed below.
 The prisoner shall be ordered by the Board of Parole Hearings to be treated by the Department of State Hospitals as a condition of parole.
 The patient is paroled on the condition that he or she receives treatment.

 When the hospital treatment team believes a patient can be safely and effectively treated on an outpatient basis, the Department will recommend transfer to outpatient treatment in the Conditional Release Program.
 The patient's parole and treatment by the hospital will be reviewed by the Board of Parole Hearings every year.